 The lecture notes are self-contained.
 Thus, no textbook is required.
-For those of you who wish to use a textbook in addition to the class notes, I recommend that you use
+For those of you who wish to use a textbook in addition to the class notes, I recommend that you use in terms of the questions that will be asked in the exams, all the relevant material is contained in the lecture notes.

-Brealey, R. A., Myers, S. C., and F. Allen, 2007, Principles of Corporate Finance, 9th edition, McGraw-Hill.
+Berk and DeMarzo, Corporate Finance, Pearson; and/or Brealey, R. A., Myers, S. C., and F. Allen, Principles of Corp Finance, McGraw-Hill.